elastic/elasticsearch-rails/elasticsearch-rails/README.md

 # Elasticsearch::Rails

-The `elasticsearch-rails` library is a companion for the the [`elasticsearch-model`](https://github.com/elasticsearch/elasticsearch-rails/tree/master/elasticsearch-model) library, providing features suitable for Ruby on Rails applications.
+The `elasticsearch-rails` library is a companion for the [`elasticsearch-model`](https://github.com/elasticsearch/elasticsearch-rails/tree/master/elasticsearch-model) library, providing features suitable for Ruby on Rails applications.